 There are many more benefits including -

-Children have a natural instinct to climb form a young age as they develop their balance, flexibility and co-ordination.
+Children have a natural instinct to climb from a young age as they develop their balance, flexibility and co-ordination.
 Climbing is a fun way for children to increase their physical fitness and burn off excess energy.

 Durham Climbing Centre offers a safe environment to practice climbing and develop the five main areas of child development.